 - Does another seller buy from me and then complain to Amazon about item quality or delivery?

 - Is there is something I’m missing or haven’t thought of?

-One great thing about these thoughts is that they’re a controllable cause for anxiety.
-All it takes is a few habits and a system.
+One great thing about these anxiety-causing thoughts is that they’re controllable.
+All you need is a few new habits and a system.

 I’m talking about the optimization of your Amazon business, which is one of the best ways to grow your business.

-Whether you’re an FBM, FBA, private labeller, pro, multi-channel, or 7 figure Amazon seller, optimizing parts of your business will give you an edge.
+Whether you’re an FBM, FBA, private label, pro, multi-channel, or 7 figure Amazon seller, optimizing parts of your business will give you an edge.

 When should you start to optimize your business?
-When your sales are already performing well and you haven’t recently launched, you should optimize.
-It means you have strong foundations to build upon, and you’ll continue to get incremental improvements in performance.
+When your sales are already performing well and you haven’t recently launched a new product, you should focus on optimization.
+It means you already have strong foundations to build upon, and you’ll continue to get incremental improvements in performance.

-But don’t trick yourself into optimizing one small sliver of your business and ignoring the others.
-Once again: it’s habits and a system.
-And if it’s not the right time for you to perform these additional efforts into your business, put this article away and come back later when you will be ready to build new habits which will bring your business to new heights.
+But don’t trick yourself into optimizing one small sliver of your business and keep ignoring the others.
+Once again: it’s about building habits and having a system.
+And if it’s not the right time for you to put some additional efforts into your business, save or bookmark this article and come back later when you are ready to build new habits which will take your business to the next level.

-For those who are ready to invest some efforts into their business to get more sales in return, let’s continue.
+For those of you who are ready to invest some time and effort into their business to get more sales in return, let’s continue.